NostradamesP/sharks-launchpad/README.md

 This version blocks Edit Mode unless Firebase Auth has a currently logged-in authorized admin.
 The default admin list is exact-email only in `js/app.js` (`ADMIN_EMAILS`).

 ## Portal access
-The portal UI is locked until the user signs in with a verified Google account ending in `@cms.edu.do`.
-Because GitHub Pages is static hosting, private portal data should live in Firestore behind rules, not hard-coded in frontend files.
+The portal UI is locked until the user signs in with a verified Google account.